Nigerian Civil War: United Kingdom

 Ojukwu, even victorious, will not be in a strong position.
 He will require all the international help and recognition he can get.
 The Federal Government would be much better placed both internationally and internally.
 They would have a cast iron case for the severest treatment of a company which has subsidised a rebel, and I feel fairly convinced they would press their case to the lengths of cancelling the Company's concessions and nationalising their installations.
 I conclude, therefore, if the company does change its mind and asks the British Government for advice, the best that could be given is for it to clamber hastily back on the Lagos side of the fence with cheque book at the ready."

 Shell-BP took this advice.
 It continued to quietly support Nigeria through the rest of the war, in one case advancing a royalty of £5.5 million to fund the purchase of more British weapons.

 It was not until Federal forces captured the ocean oil terminal at Bonny on 25 July 1967 that the British Prime Minister Harold Wilson decided to back Nigeria with military aid.
 After the Federal victory at Bonny, Wilson summoned David Hunt, the British high commissioner to Nigeria, for a meeting at 10 Downing Street in early August 1967 for his assessment of the situation.
 Hunt's view that the Federal forces were the better organised and would win because they could draw upon a greater population led Wilson to side with Nigeria.

-During the war, the United Kingdom covertly supplied Nigeria with weapons and military intelligence and may have also helped it to hire mercenaries.
+During the war, the British government covertly supplied Nigeria with weapons and military intelligence and may have also helped it to hire mercenaries.
 After the decision was made to back Nigeria, the BBC oriented its reporting to favour this side.
 Supplies provided to the Federal Military Government included two vessels and 60 vehicles.
 In the United Kingdom, the humanitarian campaign around Biafra began on 12 June 1968, with media coverage on ITV and in The Sun.
 The charities Oxfam and Save the Children Fund were soon deployed, with large sums of money at their disposal.